18. Serious Cyclists: MTB, Road, BMX, Touring (Clubs, Group Rides, Camping, More)

 Want to help users at Fort Ord?
 Help Bicycle Equestrian Trails Assistance.
 BETA is mostly on horseback, but some mountain bikers participate too, trained in first aid, radios, maps, and assistance: http://www.ftordbeta.org/

-Also see Call for President Obama to Declare Fort Ord a National Monument.
+Also see Fort Ord a National Monument.

-About Big Sur in general
+Biking Big Sur

 Biking between Salinas and the Monterey Peninsula